vjovanov/polyglot-native-demo/README.md

 This will build two native images:
 1) `sentimentsC` is the native program that combines C, Java, Scala, and Kotlin.
-2) `sentimentsJava` is a native program only from JVM languages used only for debugging with `gdb` on OS X.
+2) `sentimentsJava` is the native program that combines only the JVM languages.
+It is build only for debugging with `gdb` on OS X.